rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

         - shell: /usr/bin/bar
           when: foo_result.rc == 5

 See :ref:`playbooks_conditionals` for more examples.
-Results vary from module to module.
-Each module's documentation includes a ``RETURN`` section describing that module's return values.
+Registered variables may be simple variables, list variables, dictionary variables, or complex nested variables.
+The documentation for each module includes a ``RETURN`` section describing the return values for that module.
 To see the values for a particular task, run your playbook with ``-v``.

 Registered variables are stored in memory.
 You cannot cache registered variables for use in future plays.
 Registered variables are only valid on the host for the rest of the current playbook run.